-In addition you will see botanic gardens, a volcano crater with a farmhouse inside – and some mountain villages with gingerbread houses.
+What else did we see?
+Botanic gardens with Canarian plants, a volcano crater with a farmhouse inside – and pretty mountain villages with gingerbread houses.

 If you want you can make the trip shorter if you like.
 Just turn to the coastal highway and return to Las Palmas any time you feel like that.
 But don’t skip the caves!